Cheques and postal orders before online bank transfer

 Because of the uncertainty of whether or not cheques would clear, they tended to be used for paying for on-going services, like gas, electricity and water where the provider of the services could cut off the supply until payment was made.

-Most of the shops in high streets were small retailers, rather than large chain stories, and these small retailers did not like being paid by cheque.
-One reason was the uncertainty of letting customers take goods away with them while being uncertain that their cheques would in fact clear.
+Most of the shops in high streets were small retailers, rather than large chain stories, and they did not like being paid by cheque.
+One reason was the uncertainty of letting customers take goods away with them while not knowing that their cheques would in fact clear.
 Retailers accepting cheques could so easily find themselves out of pocket if cheques bounced.
 There were no bank guarantee cards.

-Another reason why small retailers disliked cheques was because of the nuisance of having to visit the bank to pay in the cheques.
+Another reason why small retailers disliked cheques was because of the nuisance of having to visit the bank to pay them in.
 So shops tended only to accept cheques from regular and apparently reasonably affluent customers or customers who had accounts with them and paid monthly.
 Even then, this was primarily to prevent these customers from shopping elsewhere.

 It was of course quite usual to ask a shopkeeper, "Would you take a cheque?" but equally usual for the reply to be, "Sorry, no we don't".
 Only occasionally a shopkeeper might like the look of a person and agree rather than lose the sale.

 So ordinary people could not shop around or buy on impulse unless they carried large amounts of cash.
-While I was growing up in the the 1940s and 50s, my parents always went to the bank or building society to draw out sufficient cash if they were going shopping for something expensive.
-In fact, even after I married in the 1960s, my husband and I did the same thing when we set up home.
+While I was growing up in the 1940s and 50s, my parents always went to the bank or building society to draw out sufficient cash if they were going shopping for something expensive.
+In fact, even after I married in the 1960s, my husband and I did the same thing for a few years when we set up home.

-Electronic payment has signalled the beginning of the end for cheques.
+Electronic payment signalled the beginning of the end for cheques.

-With electronic payment, the person paying also benefits from avoiding the delay of cheque clearance because purchases bought and paid for online online goods arrive more quickly.
+With electronic payment, the person paying also benefits.
+By avoiding the delay of cheque clearance, goods bought online can be dispatched immediately and so arrive more quickly.